SalmoLab/MotherMachine_NatMicro2024/README.md

 # MotherMachine_NatMicro2024
 Scripts and code to analyse bacterial growth in the mother machine used for the Nature Microbiology publication Osbelt et al. 2024.
-Details are in manuscript.
+Details are in the manuscript.

 Information about the included files:
 -------------------------------------------------------------------------------------------------